atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

   </div>
 </div>

+**<mark>Explain Human-Object Relationship</mark>**<br>
 **Prompt for picture:  What is this picture about?
 What's the feeling of the people and why they have such feelings?**
-  * **Instruct BLIP (7B) Response:** The image depicts two young children, a boy and a girl, sitting on a couch while eating slices of lemon.
-They seem to be enjoying their snack, as they are smiling and laughing together.
-It is likely that they are experiencing a positive emotional state, such as happiness or contentment, due to their shared enjoyment of the lemon slices.
-This scene captures a moment of joy and camaraderie between the two children, emphasizing the importance of spending quality time together and savoring simple pleasures in life.
+  * **Instruct BLIP (7B) Response:** The image depicts two young children, a boy and a girl, sitting on a couch while eating slices of lemon.<span style="color:red"> They seem to be enjoying their snack, as they are smiling and laughing together.
+It is likely that they are experiencing a positive emotional state, such as happiness or contentment, due to their shared enjoyment of the lemon slices.</span> This scene captures a moment of joy and camaraderie between the two children, emphasizing the importance of spending quality time together and savoring simple pleasures in life.
-  * **LLaVA-1.5 (7B) Response:** The image features two children, a boy and a girl, sitting next to each other and eating lemon wedges.
+  * **LLaVA-1.5 (7B) Response:** <span style="color:green">The image features two children, a boy and a girl, sitting next to each other and eating lemon wedges.
 They both have a sad or unhappy expression on their faces.
-The reason for their sadness could be due to the taste of the lemon wedges, which are known to be sour and can be unpleasant for some people.
-Alternatively, their sadness might be unrelated to the lemon wedges and could be due to other factors, such as personal issues or emotions.
+The reason for their sadness could be due to the taste of the lemon wedges, which are known to be sour and can be unpleasant for some people.</span> Alternatively, their sadness might be unrelated to the lemon wedges and could be due to other factors, such as personal issues or emotions.
 The children's expressions and actions suggest that they are not enjoying the experience of eating the lemon wedges.
-  * **Llama Adapter Response:** The image depicts a young boy and a young girl sitting on a bench, each holding a yellow banana.
-They appear to be enjoying their time together, possibly sharing a snack or a meal.
-The girl is smiling, which suggests that she is happy and content, while the boy is making a face, which could indicate that he is amused, surprised, or simply expressing his emotions.
+  * **Llama Adapter Response:** <span style="color:red"> The image depicts a young boy and a young girl sitting on a bench, each holding a yellow banana.
+They appear to be enjoying their time together, possibly sharing a snack or a meal.</span> The girl is smiling, which suggests that she is happy and content, while the boy is making a face, which could indicate that he is amused, surprised, or simply expressing his emotions.
 The combination of the girl's smile and the boy's facial expression creates a playful and lighthearted atmosphere, suggesting that they are having a fun and carefree moment together.

 <div class="row mt-1">
    <div class="col-sm mt-3 mt-md-0">